How to protect yourself from narcissistic behavior whether it’s a toxic parent, narcissistic boss, or romantic partner.

 3. Diagnosis Description and DSM-V:

 Someone with a personality disorder or who have at least strong traits can be very difficult to get along with or maintain reciprocal relationships.
 It could include someone with narcissism who tends to overindulge their own ego and come off as a hero or entitled to those around them.
-They can also be very damaging to their loved ones or in close relationships as they can put down and harshly criticize in order to puff themselves up.
-This example demonstrates the inflexible, constant behavior that occurs in a relationship.
-With therapy, there can be improvements made however the personality disordered individual will have to do constant work to manage the negative behaviors that can cause damage in the relationship.
-There are 10 diagnosable personality disorders in the Diagnostic and Statistical Manual of Mental Disorders V. Narcissism is one but not the only one.
+Their behavior can also be very damaging to their loved ones as they can put down and harshly criticize in order to puff themselves up.
+They have inflexible, constant behavior that occurs in a relationship which overtime causes conflict.
+With therapy, there can be improvements made, however the personality disordered individual will have to do constant work to manage the negative behaviors that can cause damage in the relationship.
+There are 10 diagnosable personality disorders in the DSM-V. Narcissism is one but not the only one.
+This is not to stigmatize individuals with narcissism however to provide you with necessary education to know what is going on.

 4. A valuable tool to managing narcissistic behavior from others: